ast-al/rangeless/README.md

           % fn::sort_by LAMBDA( std::tie( _.last_name, _.first_name) );
 ```

-Note on the `LAMBDA` macro: a common complaint among c++ programmers is the verbosity of lambdas, which are used a lot with this library.
-The macro can to alleviate it somewhat.
-I'm personally ambivalent to it; it's not defined in the library.

 ### Example: Top-5 most frequent words chosen among the words of the same length.
 ```cpp